More Than Buildings (DDC Journal)

 AMIE GROSS ARCHITECTS

-We are Amie Gross Architects, and for over thirty-five years we have been bringing community inspired buildings and interior environments to people of all means and needs.
-Our work on the front lines of New York City’s affordability crisis has turned us into national leaders in the fields of affordable and supportive housing and civic architecture.
+We are Amie Gross Architects, and for over forty years we have been bringing community inspired buildings and interior environments to people of all means and needs.
+Our leadership team along with our colleagues at AGA and a range of engineering and other consultants work on the front lines of the New York City affordability and supply crises.
+This has turned us into national leaders in the fields of affordable and supportive housing and civic architecture.

 Our passion is to create thoughtfully designed, aesthetically rich spaces that further the missions of our clients, whether they be non-profit organizations or private corporations.
 We understand that every project poses its own unique set of challenges yet, we begin each undertaking with the confidence that the breadth and depth of our experience will enable us to provide high quality solutions, regardless of a project’s size, budget, or complexity.
 Together we can create spaces that physically embody your organization’s goals.